Home / Military History / Battle of Alesia Explained:...

 Caesar was elected as consul of Rome in 59 BC thanks to the Triumvirate.
 Before the end of his consulship, he secured a five-year governorship over Cisalpine Gaul, Transalpine Gaul, and Illyricum, giving him command of four legions.
 The duration was later extended to ten years.
 This was essential for Caesar to gain prestige and plunder to pay off his mountain of debt and stop his enemies in Rome from prosecuting him.

-After becoming the governor of Cisalpine Gaul, Transalpine Gaul, and Illyricum, Caesar used his power to launch an invasion of Gaul.
+After becoming the governor of Cisalpine Gaul, Transalpine Gaul, and Illyricum, Caesar launched his conquest of Gaul in 58 BC, a campaign he later documented in Commentarii de Bello Gallico (Commentaries on the Gallic War).
+Modern historian Adrian Goldsworthy notes that although Caesar presented the campaign as defensive, it also greatly enhanced his personal prestige and political influence.
 This was done without consulting the Roman senate and was an unauthorized action opposed by the senate.
 His campaign in Gaul was extremely successful.
 The Gallic tribes were divided, and Caesar used this to his advantage by using rivalries to pit the Gallic tribes against each other.
 He was also the first Roman general to lead expeditions into Britain.
 Although he gained very little territory by these actions, they were huge propaganda victories.

 Vercingetorix: Leader of the Gallic Revolt Against Rome

-Vercingetorix was a young charismatic aristocrat in Gaul.
+Vercingetorix successfully united many previously divided Gallic tribes against Rome.
+Caesar's own account in The Gallic War describes him as an exceptionally capable leader, while historian Barry Cunliffe argues that his achievement lay not merely in military leadership but in forging an unprecedented pan-Gallic alliance.
 He did the impossible task of uniting the Gallic tribes to fight the Roman invader.
 When a massive revolt broke out in Gaul in 52 BC, Vercingetorix seized power by force and began unifying the tribes with strict discipline.
 Hostages were taken from all the tribes to ensure their loyalty and prevent deserters.

 Vercingetorix used a scorched earth policy to starve the Roman army of much-needed supplies.
 He ordered the Gauls to burn their towns and crops before the Roman army could capture and use them.
 He defeated Caesar in the Battle of Gergovia, which united all the remaining Gauls to his side to fight the Romans.
 He was finally backed into the town of Alesia by Caesar and trapped.
 He sent for help, and a huge relief army was on its way.